APPLY ONLINE via the Graduate School

 MASTER OF SCIENCE DEGREE

 All new M.S. students are admitted to the Non-Thesis option at the time of admission.
 M.S. students are primarily self-funded.
-M.S. students enrolled in the Thesis option are also self funded and students are required to add a research component to the degree plan.
-Those M.S. students that desire to improve their research skills may convert to the Thesis option upon approval of their research advisor and the Associate Chair for Graduate Studies.
+M.S. students enrolled in the Thesis option are also self-funded and students are required to add a research component to the degree plan.
+Those M.S. students who desire to improve their research skills may convert to the Thesis option upon approval of their research advisor and the Associate Chair for Graduate Studies.

 M.S. students typically complete the degree requirements within 12 to 24 months.
 Briefly, the formal requirements for the M.S. degree are: